 Since it is the drama and journey of seeing Christ after his death, and of believing in his resurrection.
 As Christians, we all enter into this unique mystery.

-Useful Readers’ Notes can be downloaded here to accompany the Cardinal’s film and encourage further engagement.
+Useful Readers’ Notes can be downloaded here to accompany the Cardinal’s video and encourage further engagement.